 Expansion of the HelpDesk approach to inform water resources management

 4. Since 2009, WMO jointly with Global Water Partnership (GWP) has been developing and operating the HelpDesk on Integrated Flood Management (IFM) under the Associated Programme on Flood Management (APFM).
 This was followed by a second parallel joint initiative in 2013 with the HelpDesk on Integrated Drought Management (IDM) under the Integrated Drought Management Programme (IDMP).
-Discussion on the possible expansion of the two HelpDesks, building on the available expertise and guidance material available through WMO and GWP, has been ongoing for some time.
+Discussion on the possible expansion of the two HelpDesks, building on the available expertise and guidance material available through WMO and GWP, has been ongoing since 2021 [United Republic of Tanzania].
 Considering that the current IFM and IDM HelpDesks provide with success an entry point to information and expertise on topics related to floods and droughts (first two long-term ambitions of the “WMO Vision and Strategy for Hydrology and its related Plan of Action”, Annex to Resolution 4 (Cg-Ext.2021)), there is a need to adopt to same approach to ensure that the whole operational hydrology expertise covered by the other six long-term ambitions is equally made accessible to Members.

 5. A first proposed structure of the concept note detailing the needs for expansion and its possible modalities has been presented to, and approved by, the Standing Committee on Hydrological Services (SC-HYD) at its tenth meeting held in Geneva in June 2022.
 The draft concept note was further discussed at the fifth session of the Hydrological Coordination Panel (HCP-5) in January 2023 and was presented to the quarterly call of the SERCOM Management Group on 15 March 2023.